Engineering Hierarchical Symmetries: Introduction

 The key conceptual ingredient is a recursive time-dependent ansatz, in which unwanted processes, breaking a desired higher symmetry explicitly, cancel hierarchically in the high-frequency regime, cf.~Fig.~\ref{fig:scheme}(a).
-Therefore, different symmetry-breaking effects only become noticeable beyond a sequence of long timescales.
-This leads to a corresponding sequence of prethermal steady-states with controllable lifetimes, each exhibiting a lower symmetry than the preceding one, cf.~Fig~\ref{fig:scheme}(b) and (c) for an example.
-Our protocol thus also allows us to imprint emergent quasi-conservation laws hierarchically.
+Therefore, different symmetry-breaking effects only become noticeable beyond a sequence of long timescales, which leads to a corresponding sequence of prethermal steady states with controllable lifetimes, each exhibiting a lower symmetry than the preceding one, cf.~Figs.~\ref{fig:scheme}(b) and 1(c) for an example.
+Our protocol thus also allows us to imprint emergent quasiconservation laws hierarchically.
 Further, in conjunction with the process of spontaneous symmetry breaking, our scheme enables the engineering of different types of prethermal nonequilibrium order within the same time evolution.

 Our account is structured as follows.
 We first present a definition of hierarchical symmetry, and discuss its realization using nonequilibrium drives in Sec.~\ref{sec:2}.
-This establishes the conceptual framework and as a result identifies the central ingredients of a pair of protocols, one of which is of operational simplicity and efficiency, while the other is of complete generality.
-In Sec.~\ref{sec:applns} we lay out an intuitive picture of our central result, illustrated by three explicit applications: (i)~a spin chain with three engineered distinct prethermal steady-states, characterized by continuous non-Abelian SU(2), Abelian U(1), and discrete $\mathbb{Z}_2$ symmetry, respectively; (ii)~a quantum clock model featuring a dynamical crossover between prethermal steady-states without equilibrium counterpart that exhibit $\mathbb{Z}_4$ and $\mathbb{Z}_2$ time crystalline order; and (iii)~a free fermion system supporting a change in topology between a topological insulator (TI) and a higher-order topological insulator (HOTI) upon breaking time-reversal symmetry, as exemplified by the dynamical reduction of edge modes to corner/hinge modes in successive prethermal steady-states.
-We close with a summary of our results and an outlook with future applications in Sec.~\ref{sec:outlook}.
-Copious technical details are covered in supplemental materials.
+This approach establishes the conceptual framework and as a result identifies the central ingredients of a pair of protocols, one of which is of operational simplicity and efficiency, while the other is of complete generality.
+In Sec.~\ref{sec:applns}, we lay out an intuitive picture of our central result, illustrated by three explicit applications: (i)~a spin chain with three, engineered, distinct, prethermal steady states, characterized by continuous non-Abelian SU(2), Abelian U(1), and discrete $\mathbb{Z}_2$ symmetry, respectively; (ii)~a quantum clock model featuring a dynamical crossover between prethermal steady states without an equilibrium counterpart that exhibit $\mathbb{Z}_4$ and $\mathbb{Z}_2$ time crystalline order; and (iii)~a free fermion system supporting a change in topology between a topological insulator (TI) and a higher-order topological insulator (HOTI) upon breaking time-reversal symmetry, as exemplified by the dynamical reduction of edge modes to corner modes in successive prethermal steady-states.
+In Sec.~\ref{sec:Exp}, we discuss a potential experimental realization.
+We close with a summary of our results and an outlook for future applications in Sec.~\ref{sec:outlook}.
+Copious technical details are covered in the appendixes.